AntelopeIO/spring/docs/02_cleos/03_command-reference/convert/unpack_hex.md

 ## Options

 - `-h,--help` - Print this help message and exit
-- `--type` - Type of the HEX data, if not specified then every type is attempted.
+- `--type` - Type of the HEX data, if not specified then some common types are attempted.
+- `--abi-file` - The abi file that contains --type for unpacking

 ## Usage